NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Vendors / Shop-Owners can track orders through orders inventory and update the order progress !

 By adding delivery staff, shop-owners can deliver orders by themselves.
-Shared delivery logistics will also be available in future releases of Nearby Shops.
+Delivery by Market is also available.

 Billing and payments are supported.
 Shop-owners are billed according to the number of orders they deliver successfully.
 And Service Providers (Market Owners) can collect payments from the shop-owners.

-Nearby Shops Multi-Market Mode - you can add your local market to nearby shops market discovery service and your market becomes visible and accessible to Global audience of Nearby Shops app.
-Read more about Nearby Shops multi-market mode !

-Delivery Logic
+Order Delivery
 ----------------------------
-Delivery by Vendors and Delivery by Market both are supported.
+We support both "Delivery by Vendors" and "Delivery by Market" delivery options.
 Vendors can provide delivery using their own delivery staff.
-Delivery can also be provided by Delivery Staff Employed by Market Administrator.
+Delivery can also be provided by Delivery Staff Employed by the Market Administrator.

 Libraries Used